flockoffiles/SwiftySRP/README.md

 // Normally you would get this from the user: let userPassword = "password123".data(using: .utf8)!

-// Just a way to generate the salt... let salt = BigUInt.randomInteger(withExactWidth: 128).serialize()
+// Just a way to generate the salt... (implemented in a separate category) let salt = Data.generateRandomBytes(count: 128)

 // Generate the verifier
 let srpData = try srp256.verifier(s: salt, I: userName, p: password)